MarshaGomez/Optimization-Methods-Matlab/Practice/Chapter 4/README.md

 | 10.00 | 0.00 |
 | 10.00 | |

+ ## 4.5 Nonlinear SVM.
+Dual Model
-[Exercise 4.5.](https://github.com/MarshaGomez/Optimization-Matlab-Exams/blob/master/Practice/Chapter%204/Exercise_4_5.mlx) **Nonlinear SVM.
-Dual Model** Find the optimal separating surface for the data set given using a Gaussian kernel with parameters C = 1 and gamma = 1.
+[Exercise 4.5.](https://github.com/MarshaGomez/Optimization-Matlab-Exams/blob/master/Practice/Chapter%204/Exercise_4_5.mlx) Find the optimal separating surface for the data set given using a Gaussian kernel with parameters C = 1 and gamma = 1.

 ````matlab
 A = [0.0113    0.2713